seregazhuk/seregazhuk.github.io_old/_posts/2016-05-02-php-liskov.md

 the public and protected properties and methods of the parent.
 Everything is clear.

 But problems arrive when we begin to add a new code to child classes.
 It's important not to alter the characteristics of the parent's interface.
-Of course, we can override parent methods in order to get the specialized behaviour in child classes, but we should implement these changes very carefully.
+Of course, we can override parent methods in order to get the specialized behavior in child classes, but we should implement these changes very carefully.
 We should care to ensure that child's methods are compatible with parent's specification.
 There are three rules to achieve this.

 ### Rule 1.
 Input parameters.
 This rule is about the parameters of the overriding methods.
 The number of the input parameters in child class' method  *should be the same or more than* the number of the input parameters in the parent's method.
-And ofcourse according to the number of parameters we should pay attention on their data types.
-These types *should be the same or more generic* than the types of the parent's method paremeters.
-May be it sounds a bit complex, let's see an example.
+And of course, according to the number of parameters, we should pay attention to their data types.
+These types *should be the same or more generic* than the types of the parent's method parameters.
+Maybe it sounds a bit complex, let's see an example.

 {% highlight php %}